NethermindEth/docs/docs/developers/building-from-source.md

 All Docker images have the following optional arguments:

 - `BUILD_CONFIG`: the build configuration that is either `release` or `debug`.
 Defaults to `release`.
-- `BUILD_TIMESTAMP`: the build timestamp as a Unix timestamp.
+- `BUILD_TIMESTAMP`: the build time as a Unix timestamp.
+Defaults to the current time.
 - `CI`: this is mostly used for CI builds determining whether the build is deterministic.
 Must be either `true` or `false`.
 Defaults to `false`.
-- `COMMIT_HASH`: the Git commit hash to use for the build as a part of the version string.
+- `COMMIT_HASH`: the Git commit hash to use as a part of the version string.
+Defaults to the latest commit hash.

 Given the above, the following command builds the Nethermind chiseled Docker image from the project's root directory: